UMN-CMS/WR_Plotter/README.md

 rootfiles/Run3/2022/Run3Summer22/WRAnalyzer_TW.root
 rootfiles/Run3/2022/Run3Summer22/WRAnalyzer_WJets.root
 ```
-If you also have these files for `Run3Summer22EE`, then you can plot all of 2022.
+If you also have these files for `Run3Summer22EE` then you can plot all of 2022.

 ### Making a simple control region plot
-If these files exist, then try making a single plot with
+Try making a single plot with
 ```
 python3 bin/plot_control_regions.py --era Run3Summer22 -r wr_mumu_resolved_dy_cr -v mass_dilepton
 ```